alfredocoj/monography/README.md

-PROJETO DO FILTRO DE KALMAN EM UM MANIPULADOR ROBÓTICO USANDO UM ALGORÍTMO GENÉTICO
+PROJETO DO FILTRO DE KALMAN EM UM MANIPULADOR ROBÓTICO USANDO UM ALGORÍTMO GENÉTICO (KALMAN FILTER DESIGN ON A ROBOTIC HANDLER USING A GENETIC ALGORITHM)
 ======

 by